 For the dad who prefers his meat cured

 While he might not have a game to watch while nibbling on it, that doesn’t mean dad can’t still enjoy his favorite snack of charcuterie.
 This “Slam Dunk” bundle from Murray’s includes Genoa salami and Prosciutto San Daniele, along with maple-leaf-pepper-jack cheese, Boerenkaas gouda, French double crème brie, chocolate, and crackers, all of which arrive packaged inside “Murray’s signature gift box,” according to the brand.
-Shipping starts at $20 for overnight delivery, but the earliest your order will go out is next week, (which means it still has plenty of time to get there before Father’s Day).
+Shipping starts at $20 for overnight delivery.

-For the dad who’d prefer to just snack on chocolate
+For the dad who prefers to just snack on chocolate

 For the dad who’s trying to eat cleaner